fdocr/martilla/README.md

 Martilla is a tool to automate your backups.
 With simple but flexible configuration options you can have a database backup configured to run (using cron jobs or similar).
 Receive a notification whenever a backup fails, choose multiple ways of getting notified (i.e. email + slack).

 The name Martilla comes from a local name for the [Kinkajou](https://en.wikipedia.org/wiki/Kinkajou).
-This nocturnal animal is goes fairly unnoticed, just like we hope database backups should remain.
+This nocturnal animal goes fairly unnoticed, just like we hope database backups should remain.

 ## Installation